London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 Originally an old-fashioned

-Clerkenwell pub with classic pub food and warm welcomes, The Coach is now a luxury Gastropub with incredible Modern European food (courtesy of top chef Henry Harris).
-Designed by Liana Braune, each room of the four rooms is designed differently, but all featuring classic 20th-century furnishings and 21st century luxuries.
-Downstairs the restaurant, pub and - in summer - the beer garden await, and you're just a five-minute walk from Farringdon tube.
+Clerkenwell pub with classic pub food and warm welcomes, The Coach is now a luxury gastropub with Modern European food (courtesy of top chef Henry Harris).
+Designed by Liana Braune, each room of the four rooms is designed differently, but all feature classic 20th-century furnishings and 21st century luxuries.
+Downstairs, the restaurant, pub and – in summer – the beer garden await, and you're just a five-minute walk from Farringdon tube.

 Liverpool Street